KerbalStuff/KerbalStuff/README.md

 The connection string I use on localhost is this:

-    postgresql://postgres@localhost/kerbalstuff
+    postgresql://postgres@localhost/spacedock

     (For MariaDB or Mysql use mysql://)

-KerbalStuff needs to be able to create/alter/insert/update/delete in the database you give it.
+SpaceDock needs to be able to create/alter/insert/update/delete in the database you give it.

 You also need to start up redis on the default port if you want to send emails.